 Vultures bathing in clean water captured by camera-trap at Jbel Moussa, northern Morocco.

-The photos below show a group of Griffon Vultures (Gyps fulvus) bathing near a water source at Jbel Moussa.
-The images were captured by camera trap set by Rachid El Khamlichi and Mohammed Karim El Haoua.
-The small ‘pond’ is built by the local villagers to collect the water running from the spring.
+These photos show a flock of Griffon Vultures (Gyps fulvus) enjoying their “bathing time” near a water source at Jbel Moussa.
+The images were captured by a camera-trap set up by our team at a small “pool” built by the local villagers to collect the water running from a nearby spring.

 The vultures passing through this area during migration have the privilege of drinking and bathing in clean water.
-Of course, the vultures can render the water a little bit dirty as shown in photo 2, but it gets cleaner again as soon as the vultures leave.
+Unfortunately, however, the vultures can render the water a bit dirty very quickly as shown in photo 2, but it gets cleaner again as soon as the vultures leave.

 Egyptian Vultures (Neophron percnopterus) were also seen drinking in this waterhole.